 Eye health to the highest standard is our passion

-Because every individual’s needs are different… The eye examination is the cornerstone of the service we provide.
+Because every individual’s needs are different… The eye examination is the cornerstone of the service myself and my team provide.
 There are many different ways in which to assess eyesight, I select the most appropriate to the individual using the latest technology.

 Your eyesight is a precious sense, so it is very important that you have regular eye examinations, at least every two years, whether you feel you need spectacles or not.